CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 1.29"Backstop Commitment Letter" means that certain Backstop Commitment Letter, dated as of [•], entered into by the Debtors and the Backstop Parties, as the same may be amended, restated, or otherwise modified in accordance with its terms and the terms of the RSA, and approved by the Bankruptcy Court pursuant to the Backstop Order, which shall provide for a backstop of at least $30,000,000 of new money and shall be in form and substance acceptable to the Debtors, the Requisite Consenting Creditors, and the Equity Committee (subject to the parties' rights and obligations under the RSA).

-1.30"Backstop Commitment Premium" means the dollar amount equal to twenty-percent (20%) of the Backstop Commitment to be paid to the Backstop Parties on the Effective Date in the form of New Common Interests, pursuant to the terms and conditions in this Plan and the Backstop Commitment Letter.
+1.30"Backstop Commitment Premium" means the dollar amount equal to twenty-percent (20%) of the aggregate Backstop Commitments to be paid to the Backstop Parties on the Effective Date in the form of New Common Interests, pursuant to the terms and conditions in this Plan and the Backstop Commitment Letter.

 1.31"Backstop Order" means the Order (I) Authorizing the Debtors to Enter into Backstop Commitment Letter, (II) Approving All Obligations Thereunder, and (III) Granting Related Relief (Docket No. [•]), which shall be in form and substance acceptable to the Debtors, the Requisite Consenting Creditors, and the Equity Committee (subject to the parties' rights and obligations under the RSA).